 Turkish is the official language of business, although English is widely spoken by Turkish businesspeople.
-Other languages spoken in Turkey include Kurdish and Arabic.
 It may be useful for expats to learn a few key phrases of Turkish as this will be highly appreciated, but interpreters are also plentiful in Turkish business circles.

 Business culture in Turkey

-Family is important in Turkish culture and this carries through to the nation’s business culture.
-Many businesses in Turkey are still family-run and owned, and business is extremely personal.
+Family is important in Turkish culture, and this carries through to the nation’s business culture.
+Many businesses in Turkey are still family-run and -owned, and business is intimate.
 The key to doing business in Turkey is, therefore, in building strong and long-lasting personal relationships with Turkish associates.

-Courtesy and respect are important.
+Courtesy and respect are essential.
 When conducting meetings in Turkey, asking personal questions about family, and chatting about Turkish culture and football are good first steps before moving into any formal business discussions.
-Direct eye contact is also important as Turks see this as a sign of respect.
+Direct eye contact is also crucial, as Turks see this as a sign of respect.

-Gestures are significant in Turkey but may be confusing if expats aren't aware of their meaning.
-Nodding one’s head forward and down indicates 'yes', while 'no' is indicated by nodding one’s head up and back.
+Gestures are significant in Turkey, but may be confusing if expats aren't aware of their meaning.
+Nodding one’s head forward and down indicates 'yes', while 'no' is indicated by nodding one’s head up and back, usually with raised eyebrows.
 Shaking one’s head from side to side indicates that something is not understood.

 Rank and authority are respected in Turkish business circles.
-Decisions are made from the top down, usually by the head of the family or company.
-Nevertheless, the opinions of the group are important and those doing business in Turkey may find themselves having initial meetings with less senior associates first, only moving on to meet higher-level executives or senior family members once a relationship and trust has been established.
+Decisions are made from the top down, generally by the head of the family or company.
+Nevertheless, the opinions of the group are important, and those doing business in Turkey may find themselves having initial meetings with less senior associates first.
+They may only move on to meet higher-level executives or senior family members once a relationship and trust has been established.
 Decision-making can, therefore, be a slow process, and patience is required.

-During the holy month of Ramazan (Ramadan), Muslims are required to fast and refrain from smoking and drinking.
+During the holy month of Ramazan (Ramadan), Muslims fast during daylight hours and refrain from smoking and drinking.
 Expats should respect the traditions and refrain from eating, drinking and smoking in front of Muslim associates during this time.

 Dos and don’ts of business in Turkey